frank-lesser/Godot3-Win64-LSW-Build/Readme.md

 Download [the pdb 7z](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/Godot3.1dev-dllbuild-lsw-Win64-pdb.7z), unzip it into the folder of **Godot3-lsw.exe**.
 In case of an engine crash you should see the execution-stack in the log.
 To see a stack-trace use the **Godot3-lsw-console.exe**.

-+ it is now possible to specify wheter warnings/errors/failures shold be logged in extended 8 including source file-name ) or short form:
++ it is now possible to specify wheter warnings/errors/failures should be logged in extended (including source file-name ) or short form:

       logging/file_logging/enable_file_logging = true
       logging/file_logging/log_path = "C:/Dev/Godot3-LSW//godot-log.txt"